Lifted Model Checking for Relational MDPs: PCTL Relational Bellman Operator

 \subsection{Logical Regression}

-\textit{Logical regression} is a standard technique that reasons about abstract transitions at the relational level \citep{Boutilier:2001,Kersting:2004,Sanner:2009}.
-It is essential to scalability as it mitigates state explosions by exploiting the relational state structures instead of operating on the underlying ground states.
-It does so by searching backwards the possible \textit{pre-states} that can reach a given state $G$ after following a given abstract transition rule $H \xleftarrow{p:\alpha} B$.
+\textit{Logical regression} is a standard technique that reasons about abstract transitions at the relational level~\citep{Boutilier:2001,Kersting:2004,Sanner:2009}.
+This technique is essential to scalability as it mitigates state explosions by operating on the relational state space instead of the underlying ground state space.
+Concretely, logical regression searches \textit{backwards} the possible \textit{pre-states} that can reach a given state after taking a number of transitions.

-This section extends the standard logical regression to handle relational pCTL operators.
-Logical regression is used in Equation \ref{eq:pCTL REBEL update} \textcircled{ {1}} to identify the states $s$ that can reach $s'$ by taking one action.
-We first illustrate logical regression with the blocks world example, then discuss its implementation \texttt{Regression} (Algorithm \ref{algo:Regression}).
+This section extends the standard logical regression to implement Equation~\ref{eq:pCTL REBEL update} \textcircled{ {1}}.
+The task is to identify the pre-states that can reach a given state by taking \textit{one transition}, which is related to computing pCTL formulae with a step bound 1.
+These formulae are of the form of $[\mathtt{X\; S_2}]$, $[\mathtt{F^{\leq 1}S_2}]$ or $[\mathtt{S_1\;U^{\leq 1}S_2}]$.
+These three formulae are different in terms of constraints.
+First, $[\mathtt{F^{\leq 1}S_2}]$ is a {reachability property} that does not impose any constraints.
+This formula is the basis for the other two formulae.
+Second, $[\mathtt{X}\; \mathtt{S_2}]$ imposes the constraint that "$\mathtt{S_2}$ must be reached after taking \textit{exactly one transition}".
+Finally, $[\mathtt{S_1}\;\mathtt{U^{\leq 1}}\mathtt{S_2}]$ is a \textit{constrained reachability property} that imposes the constraint that "$\mathtt{S_2}$ must be reached by going through \textit{only the states where $\mathtt{S_1}$ holds}".